devLusk/flashdrive-tool/README.md

 ![USB Formatter](images/image.png)

-This Python application provides a command-line interface for formatting USB flash drives and creating bootable USB drives from ISO files.
-It is designed to work on Linux systems and requires administrative privileges for certain operations.
+This Python application provides a graphical interface using CustomTkinter for formatting USB flash drives and creating bootable USB drives from ISO files on Linux systems.
+Administrative privileges are required for certain operations.

 ## Features
-- **List Devices**: Displays all detected disks and partitions using `lsblk`.
+- **List Devices**: Displays all detected disks and partitions directly in the GUI.
 - **Format Flash Drive**: Formats a USB drive with a choice of FAT32, NTFS, or EXT4 file systems, allowing the user to set a custom volume label.
 - **Create Bootable USB**: Writes an ISO image to a USB drive to create a bootable device using the `dd` command.